Stockholm Resilience Centre: The Planetary Boundaries

-In 2009, Stockholm Resilience Centre's then director Johan Rockström led an international group of 28 leading academics, who proposed a new Earth system framework, the "planetary boundaries", for government and management agencies as a precondition for sustainable development.
-The framework posits that Earth system processes on the planet have boundaries or thresholds that should not be crossed.
-The extent to which these boundaries are not crossed marks what the group calls the safe operating space for humanity.
-The group identified nine "planetary life support systems" essential for human survival and attempted to quantify just how far seven of these systems have been pushed already.
-They then estimated how much further we could go before our survival is threatened; beyond these boundaries, there is a risk of "irreversible and abrupt environmental change" which could make Earth less habitable.
-Boundaries can help identify where there is room and define a "safe space for human development", which is an improvement on approaches that aim to minimize human impacts on the planet.
+The planetary boundaries framework was first proposed in 2009 by a group of 28 scientists led by Stockholm Resilience Centre's then director Johan Rockström.
+The framework identifies nine Earth system processes that are essential for human survival and proposes that these processes have boundaries that should not be crossed.
+The extent to which these boundaries are not crossed marks what the researchers call the safe operating space for humanity.
+Beyond these boundaries there is a risk of irreversible and abrupt environmental change which could make Earth less habitable.

+The Planetary Boundaries framework was first published in Ecology & Society and later presented and discussed in Nature: A safe operating space for humanity.
+In the original assessment, the group attempted to quantify how far seven of the nine boundaries had already been pushed.

-In 2015, the scientists published an update.
+In 2015, the scientists published an update in Science.
 They changed the name of the boundary "loss of biodiversity" to "change in biosphere integrity" meaning that not only the number of species but also the functioning of the biosphere as a whole is important, and "chemical pollution" to "novel entities," including in it not only pollution but also organic pollutants, radioactive materials, nanomaterials, and microplastics.
 According to the 2015 update, four of the boundaries have been exceeded: climate change, loss of biosphere integrity, land-system change and altered biogeochemical cycles (phosphorus and nitrogen).
 By now, the concept of planetary boundaries had gained significant international media attention and was covered in, among others, the Economist and National Geographic.

-In 2022, they concluded that the novel entity boundary has been exceeded.
+In 2022, researchers concluded that the novel entity boundary had been exceeded.

-In 2023, scientists assessed all nine planetary boundaries for the first time.
-They found that six of these boundaries have been crossed, with four of them posing a high risk.
-Additional to the crossed boundaries assessed in 2015, the freshwater change and novel entities boundaries have been crossed.
+In 2023, scientists assessed all nine planetary boundaries for the first time in an update published in Science Advances.
+They found that six of these boundaries had been crossed, with four of them posing a high risk.
+Additional to the crossed boundaries assessed in 2015, the freshwater change and novel entities boundaries had been crossed.
 A new study also shows the broad impact that the Planetary Boundaries framework has on society and science.

+Since 2024, the Potsdam Institute for Climate Impact Research has used the planetary boundaries framework for its Planetary Health Check, updated yearly.

-In 2025, a seventh boundary, ocean acidification, was confirmed as transgressed as well.
+In 2025, ocean acidification was assessed as the seventh transgressed planetary boundary in the Planetary Health Check.

 Development studies scholars have been critical of aspects of the framework, arguing that its adoption could place burdens on the Global South.
 Proposals to conserve a certain proportion of Earth's remaining forests can be seen as rewarding the countries such as those in Europe that have already economically benefitted from exhausting their forests and converting land for agriculture.
 In contrast, countries that have yet to industrialize are asked to make sacrifices for global environmental damage they may have had little role in creating.